prettyrecon/pot-sdk/alabs/ppm/README.md

-# alabs.apm
+# alabs.ppm

-This program is ARGOS-LABS module package manager.
+This program is ARGOS-LABS plugin package manager.